The Many Digital Touchpoints of a Modern-Day Consumer

 - Monitor.
 Questions and issues around customer service, fulfillment and other aspects of a transaction will often arise in customer reviews.
 By regularly monitoring feedback, you can stay tuned in to areas where improvements may be needed.

 - Respond.
 It’s not just what your customers are saying, but how you respond to their feedback that matters.
-Customers listen to other customers, and that affects your bottom line.
+Consumers listen to other consumers, and that affects your bottom line.
 Keep a close eye on your reviews and ensure that you’re dealing with requests quickly and efficiently.

 - Automate your fulfillment by getting processes in place that allow you to quickly identify fast, low-cost options and route each order to the most cost-effective carrier.
 Automated fulfillment is one of the best ways to protect your margins while meeting consumer expectations for fast delivery times.

-- Shipment tracking should be both intuitive and timely.
+- Use shipment tracking that’s both intuitive and timely.
 Use a system that notifies the buyer each time a transition occurs, but be careful not to set the frequency too high or send regular updates regardless of where the package is.
 (After all, seeing that an order hasn’t yet been moved from a mail center will only frustrate your customer.)

 - Don’t overlook returns.
 An equally thorough, meticulous returns process can be your ticket to more customer connections and sales.

-Bottom Line: The multi-step path to purchase is the norm for today’s consumers.
-And a multichannel, multifaceted strategy will ensure your brand is accounting for all digital touchpoints in the shopper’s purchasing process.
+In conclusion: There’s no one clear-cut path to purchase for today’s consumers.
+Developing a multichannel, multifaceted strategy will ensure your brand is accounting for all digital touchpoints in the shopper’s purchasing process.
 From browsing and buying to delivery and returns, you can have a big impact on consumers at every stage.

-Editor’s Note: This post was originally published in February of 2015 and has been updated for accuracy and comprehensiveness.
+Editor’s Note: This post was last updated in May of 2016 and has been further updated for accuracy and comprehensiveness.